-California governor scales back plan for giant water project
+Gov. Jerry Brown trims giant water-tunnels project

 - ‘It’s on’: Chris Petersen and the Huskies taking aim at USC’s reign in Pac-12 recruiting

-The new plan marks the latest in Brown’s four-decade effort to redo the water system left by his father, the late Gov. Pat Brown.
-The single tunnel still would be California’s biggest water project in decades.
+The new plan marks the latest in Brown’s lengthy effort to redo the water system left by his father, the late Gov. Pat Brown.

+The original project built by the late Brown has giant pumps that at times changed the direction of the flow of the largest estuary on the West Coast.
+The outdated mechanics and overall water withdrawals for humans hastened the decline of California’s chinook salmon and other native species, environmental groups say.

+Jerry Brown has sought to overhaul the state water project since his first terms in office.
+Californians in 1982 voted down Brown’s proposal for a giant canal, rather than tunnels.